Danny Kirwan: Hungry Fighter, 1974

-In early 1974, Kirwan and another recently departed member of Fleetwood Mac, guitarist/singer Dave Walker, joined forces with keyboardist Paul Raymond, bassist Andy Silvester, and drummer Mac Poole to form a short-lived band called Hungry Fighter.
+In early 1974, Kirwan and another recently departed member of Fleetwood Mac, singer/guitarist Dave Walker, joined forces with keyboard player Paul Raymond, bassist Andy Silvester and drummer Mac Poole to form a short-lived band called Hungry Fighter.
 This group played only one gig, at the University of Surrey in Guildford, England, which was not recorded.
 Walker remembered, "Danny was an incredible talent ...
 At this time [his] guitar playing was still superb, but he was becoming increasingly withdrawn."

-Walker said the band did not function properly because "perhaps we were not focused enough musically, and in addition, Danny Kirwan's problems were just starting and this made communication extremely difficult."
+Walker said the band had not functioned properly because "perhaps we were not focused enough musically, and in addition, Danny Kirwan's problems were just starting, and this made communication extremely difficult."
 Kirwan's alcoholism had been a factor, "although in fairness to Danny the rest of the band drank a fair bit themselves", and while some interesting stuff was going on, the focus of the project left a bit to be desired.
 He said later, "Danny Kirwan, bless him, had already started his downward spiral, and it was so painful and sad to watch that I think it permeated the band's optimism and vision."